spandanb/asciitree/README.md

 Installation
 ============
 `git clone ...`

 `cd ....`

 `python3 setup.py install`

 Usage
 =====
-This library can print arbitrary trees.
+This library can print **arbitrary** trees.
 This requires you to specify how the value of a node, and list of it's children can be extracted from the node object.
-For example, for the following binary tree node class
+For example, consider the following binary tree node class
 ```
 class BinaryTreeNode:
     def __init__(self, value):